asterisk/documentation/docs/Asterisk-Community/Asterisk-Community-Code-of-Conduct.md

 ------------

 * If you don't know how to proceed with an aspect of development or documentation, ask for help!
 Always read the documentation, but don't be afraid to ask "silly" questions.
-* When asking for help, take advantage of the resources that are available to you, including the [Documentation](https://docs.asterisk.org), [mailing list archives](http://lists.digium.com/mailman/listinfo/), and [Asterisk: The Definitive Guide](http://asteriskdocs.org/).
+* When asking for help, take advantage of the resources that are available to you, including the [Documentation](https://docs.asterisk.org), [community forums](https://community.asterisk.org/), [mailing list archives](http://lists.digium.com/mailman/listinfo/), and [Asterisk: The Definitive Guide](http://asteriskdocs.org/).

 Take responsibility
 -------------------